Jump to content

 Drugs.
 I see a number mentioned here, but no halcion. (triazolam) I have had excellent results with it with less grogginess waking and very fast acting.

 Food.
-The Liquid thing is fucked up, but leaving your departure country you can pretty much put whatever kind of food in your carry on.
+The liquid thing is fucked up, but leaving your departure country you can pretty much put whatever kind of food in your carry on.
 Beef jerky and high fiber cereal bars and my top choices.
 I keep forgetting to pack an instant noodle bowl or two as the flight attendants have hot water.

 Chills.
 A light weight stocking cap is great to have if you get a cold cabin.
 Also, dressing in layers of course.